The Atheist Bible, CC-BY Fabian M. Suchanek

 No evidence

-The problem is that the rule works only in one direction: If God created the universe, then it exists.
-This does not mean that, vice versa, if the universe exists, God necessarily created it.
-Anything else could have created the universe.
-Or the universe could not have been created at all.
-Applying the rule the other way round is a type of reasoning called abduction.
-As we have seen before, this way of reasoning generally does not lead to correct conclusions.
+The problem is that the rule works only in one direction: If God created the Universe, then it exists.
+This does not mean that, vice versa, if the Universe exists, God necessarily created it.
+Anything else could have created the Universe.
+Or the Universe could not have been created at all.
+Applying the rule this way, as believers do, is a type of reasoning called abduction.
+As we have seen before, abduction generally does not lead to correct conclusions.
+It is thus not a valid way of reasoning.

 Absence of evidence is evidence of absence.